 One of the first lessons I learned on my way to becoming un vrai Parisian was to never, ever be on time.
 I should backtrack and say: One should never to be on time when invited for dinner party.
 The hosts, who called with my first invitation to a soirée about a week after I arrived in Paris, said “Come at 8pm…But you know, in Paris, that means to come at 8:30pm.”

-Subsequently when I have guests for dinner, I expect them to be around 20 minutes late, although there’s much debate on how late you’re actually supposed to be.
-But if you’re on time, or early, you might accidentially catch your hosts either in their skivvies.
+Subsequently, when I have guests for dinner, I expect them to be around 20 minutes late, although there’s much debate on how late you’re actually supposed to be.
+But if you’re on time, or early, you might accidentally catch your hosts either in their skivvies.

 For dessert, I recommend something fruity and refreshing, like a scoop of Sour Cherry Frozen Yogurt, from my book The Perfect Scoop.

 I like it served with a fruity coulis made from red raspberries and cassis (black currants), mixed with sautéed cherries, made from the last cherries of the season, which I’m going to miss terribly.